 End-of-Life & Palliative Counselor

 Both end-of-life and palliative counseling are services provided by counselors who work with the terminally ill.
 End-of-life counseling is an important service to provide, as many people struggle with facing the notion of the death of themselves or a close loved one.
 It’s also a field that is typically misunderstood and under-represented.
 End-of-life counseling, as its name might suggest, is a service provided by a counselor who is trained in working with emotions related to death, dying, grief, and bereavement.
-An end-of-life counselor may work not only with the families of patients who are facing an end-of-life diagnosis, but also those who are in pain due to a chronic or terminal illness.
+An end-of-life counselor may work not only with the families of patients who are facing an end-of-life diagnosis but also with those who are in pain due to a chronic or terminal illness.

 A palliative counselor is one who typically works to help a patient find relief from their situation—whether that is through pain management, medication, or mental health therapy.
 As someone approaches the end of their life, that could be viewed as a transition.
 As such, it can bring about many of the same feelings of stress, anxiety, or depression that can be seen during other life transitions, such as marriage, moving, changing careers, or becoming a parent.